On This Page

 UTS will make every effort to ensure timetables enable travel between Moore Park precinct and City campus where necessary.
 For students following a standard program, it will be unlikely that travel across locations on the same day will be required.

 - UTS will operate a free shuttle bus between the City campus and Moore Park during peak timetable periods.
-Autumn session bus operations commence Monday 20 March 2017.
+Spring session bus operations commence Monday 31 July 2017.
 Please note that there are a maximum of 24 seats on this bus.

 - Public buses operate frequently to Moore Park.